 One of the oldest cities in Ventura County is Camarillo—it has grown from a ranch town into a lovely coastal town that still centers around the weekly farmer's market and fresh produce.
 Camarillo was originally named for Adolfo and Juan Camarillo, two of the few Californios to preserve the city's heritage after the arrival of Anglo settlers.
 During Camarillo's slow but steady growth, the community has remained in touch with nature.
 It has 26 parks, and an incredible number of scenic hiking trails.

 Tucked away past strawberry fields and orange groves, is Sterling Hills.
 A local favorite, Sterling Hills by Wedgewood Weddings combines charming Italian-influenced architecture with views across vineyards to the rolling mountains.
 With a guest capacity of 225, this wedding location is excellent for events of all sizes.
-It's the right choice for both adult-only or kid-friendly weddings as the ballroom adjoins directly to the ceremony site which is terrific for anyone who wants to run free (while in full view of the ballroom's floor-to-ceiling wall of windows).
+It's the right choice for both adult-only and kid-friendly weddings as the ballroom adjoins directly to the ceremony site which is terrific for anyone who wants to run free (while in full view of the ballroom's floor-to-ceiling wall of windows).

 Guests will love the feeling of being in the middle of nature.
 From the native birds and butterflies to the landscaped garden and blooming flowers, you'll feel blissfully serene.
 A mountain range, on either side of the valley, cradles the venue with natural beauty.
 Camarillo’s Mediterranean climate brings temperatures in the 70s throughout most of the year.
 Sunny skies and cool breezes are two things Camarillo locals enjoy day-in and day-out.

-Just slightly to the south west of Camarillo, you'll find Oxnard.
+Just slightly to the southwest of Camarillo, you'll find Oxnard.
 One of the seemingly quieter cities in Ventura County, Oxnard boasts a remarkably peaceful way of life.
 Surprisingly, it's also the most populous city in Ventura County, and it dates back to 1903.
 Before the arrival of Europeans, Oxnard was inhabited by Chumash Native Americans who settled the land for the fertile plains and proximity to the ocean.
 Nowadays, the agricultural fields are still worked and are abundant with strawberries, lima beans and, of course, ever-present California citrus groves.

 Oxnard itself has 20 miles of beaches with stunning sand dunes that have featured in many romantic Hollywood movies.
 The beaches are surf hotspots and attract people of all ages from across Ventura and Los Angeles counties.